netdata/netdata-ui/src/components/table/README.md

 2. Requires unwrapping of groups to flat list for rendering, as otherwise groups can't be virtualized.
    `unwrapGroupedRows` from utils is exported to handle this with addition of `isVirtualGroupHeader: true` to the row object.
 Should be memoized based on rows/grouping changes.
+Right now this operation is `made by default` on the component's side, but this could change if we want to merge component with original Table.

 3. The important detail is that `itemSize` getter function relies on `index` to get the height, and in our case we unwrap the grouped rows in the flat list, so the indexes from original data array